Monday, 24 April 2017

 “No, sir.
 I’m sorry.
 He’s a philosopher?
 I haven’t read any philosophy.
 I prefer literature when I can, and myths.
 I quite enjoyed the tale of Prometheus from the Theogony; stealing fire from strange gods.
 I only get to read such tales here, not at home usually.
 My family is rather particular.”

 Dr Lowell nodded sagely.
-“Well, Immanuel Kant was German philosopher who died over ninety years ago.
+“Well, Immanuel Kant was a German philosopher who died over ninety years ago.
 He’s considered central to the discipline.
 I have an intimation that you might appreciate his writings.”

 Alick immediately thought of Immanuel Church at the bottom of the commons, sharing its name with his day-school next door, and was intrigued.